FlorianRakos/IoT-NotCapricorns/TeamThree/Volkers Part.md

 We then used the command line to install the mqttbroker package.

 ## 9. Explore the SSl and TLS Configuration Options of mqttbroker

- * ??? what options can be configured for SSL/TLS encryption?

-## 10. Explore the SSL and TLS Configuration Options of mqttbroker part 2
 **How to request a full "template" command line for mqttbroker?**
  * mqttbroker –commandline-full
- *

 **How to retrief the current configuration of mqttbroker?**
  * mqttbroker –show-config